 Invest with Socotra Capital

-If you’re interested in real estate debt investing, Socotra Capital makes investing in hard money loans accessible and allows you to increase your fixed income yields without taking an outsized risk.
+If you’re interested in mortgage funds, Socotra Capital makes investing in hard money loans accessible and allows you to increase your fixed income yields without taking an outsized risk.
 Our rigorous underwriting process and low loan-to-value ratios protect your investment and give you the benefit of reliable monthly income.
 If you’re ready to learn more, the first step is to get access to our Investor Portal.